symphonycms/symphonycms/.docs/api/EQFA.md

 ## API Stability

 Even if the API is new, the public PHP API should be pretty stable.
-Developers should not depend on public method marked as `@internal`.
+Developers should not depend on public methods marked as `@internal`.
 Filtering string syntax may change overtime.

 ## Filtering